museumsforall/beautiful-jekyll/_posts/2018-11-01-Heuristic-Evaluation.md

 ### Heuristic Evaluation 2
 **Conducted by Elvira and Jamie.
 Evaluated by Landon**

+# Overview of Heuristic Evaluations
 An overview of the heuristic evaluation table is outlined in Figure 3.
-Some repeated comments were....
-Some improvements to our paper prototype are...
 An overview of our paper prototype can be seen in Figure 4.

 Figure 3: Overview of Heuristic Evaluations
 ![Figure 3: Heuristic Evaluation Table](/img/heuristic_eval_table.png)